Effective Date: 7-2-2021

 Within sixty (60) days of a child being identified as appropriate for the provisions of Section 208.204.2-3 RSMo. an individualized treatment plan shall be developed by the FST, and the Children’s Division shall submit the plan to the juvenile/family court judge for approval.
 The child may be returned by the judge to the custody of his/her family.

 The instructions for Form CS-1 have been revised to better document the needs of the child and family, see CS-1 in E-Forms Index.
 Issues relating to the child’s mental health needs and the services and supports that may be needed for his/her parents should be addressed in the ongoing FST meetings.
 Special emphasis should be placed on determining if the child can be safely returned to his/her parents’ custody if the necessary mental health services and supports were in place.

 The protocol has been developed to divert youth from entering state custody solely to access mental health services.
 This protocol is predicated on the belief that no parent should voluntarily have to relinquish custody of their child to access mental health services, if clinically appropriate services and supports, either within or outside the home setting, can be provided to the youth and family.

-The current protocol can be found on the Department of Mental Health website here.
+The current Custody Diversion Protocol can be found here.

 The Custody Diversion Protocol Screening and Feedback Form can be found here.